Christmas for poor families

 Are you ready for this cause?

-Ecoserve Cleaning has made contributions to a non-profitable organization (World Links) dedicated to drilling and maintaining safe water sources in the rural communities of Burkina Faso, Our initial contribution on 2012 was £3,200 to drill a borehole in Ouagadougou rural village of Burkina Faso.
+Ecoserve Cleaning supports the drilling and maintenance of safe water sources in the rural communities of Burkina Faso, Our initial contribution on 2012 was £3,200 to drill a borehole in Ouagadougou rural village of Burkina Faso.

 The Studies showed that sixty-three percent of people in Burkina Faso do not have access to safe water within a mile of their homes, in many places where the government and other organizations have provided good water sources, these sources break down due to lack of maintenance and ineffective partnership with the local communities and the problem generally is not lack of water, but lack of infrastructure.